Flag statuses in Feature Experimentation

 Testing

-The flag is being actively tested in non-production environments only.
-You can review the results before promoting to production.
+The flag is actively tested in Non-production environments only.
+Review the results before promoting to Production.
 The following conditions determine this status:

 Live